Le Sommeil d’Arthur

 Betrayal cuts through loyalty, like skin must yield to steel

-But deception may slither long past trusting eyes.
+And deception may splinter long behind once trusting eyes.

-the film of anger sitting on the tongue
+The film of anger sits upon the tongue,

-Each breath that stabs before it leaves the lungs
+Each breath stabs before it leaves the lungs,

-Each suspicion, pushed aside, now free to run.
+Each suspicion, once ignored, now free to run,

-And turns a lover’s warmth to bitter wine.
+And turn a lover’s warmth to bitter wine.

 Blood turned against a blood that matched their own.